bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used in the first and second function.
+The result of the anonymous function is being return.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Dans name is always the same but the number is different because of the inner function.

 c.
 What is the lexical scope of `newRoll`?
+'newRoll'  is confined to the inner function and can not be used outside of it.

 ### Task 3 - Stretch Goals